-1. The Service Difference- In 2017, more and more do-it-yourself offerings have become available in the home security and smart home market.
-Companies like Nest and Google have been expanding their smart home options to include affordable security offerings.
-Along with these new players has arisen a focus on what sort of service you want/need for your home security.
+In 2017, do-it-yourself offerings have become more popular in the home security and smart home market.
+Companies like Nest and Google have been expanding their smart home options to include affordable security.
+With these new players, a growing concern on what sort of service you want/need for your home security has arisen.
 Many do-it-yourself brands have focused on low prices and web resources meaning an individual has to do the bulk of the work to install and troubleshoot their systems.
-These systems often don’t include a security professional’s view when it comes to the vulnerabilities of a home and family and in some cases don’t even include monitoring .
+These systems often don’t include a security professional’s view when it comes to the vulnerabilities of a home and, in some cases, they don’t even include monitoring .

-More traditional companies have been doubling down on what they offer- ease and peace of mind leaving your installation and repairs to an expert.
+More traditional companies have been doubling down on what they offer providing expert installation and repair service to give you ease and peace of mind.
 Along with this, traditional companies differentiate themselves with the quality of their monitoring services, which provides contact between the alarm and emergency personnel.
-In 2018, choosing a security provider will become about finding a provider that truly fits your needs, whether you want a hands-on or hands-off provider.
+In 2018, choosing a security provider will be based on finding a provider that truly fits your needs and the level of service you desire.

-2. Seamless Integrations- With the rise of voice control devices like the Amazon Echo and the Google home, consumers have been looking for ways that their many smart devices can all work together.
+Seamless integrations have become an important factor when it comes to purchasing home security and smart home devices.
+With the rise of voice control devices like Amazon Echo and Google home, consumers want their many smart devices to be able to work together.
 The security industry is no different.
-Guardian is one of many security systems that integrated with Amazon Echo and Google Home this year.
-More and more seamless integrations have been an important factor when it comes to home security and smart home devices.
+Guardian is one of many security systems that’s integrated with Amazon Echo and Google Home this year.

-It’s easy to buy several cheap, smart devices to try to make your life convenient, but if each only works individually and require its own app, then the benefits of convenience decrease significantly.
-Security system and smart home providers will be looking for ways to expand integrations with popular devices, when possible and by expanding the devices that they offer as a part of system.
-Another important part of these integrated systems is the ability for future upgrades and expansions and security providers will likely be considering more a-la-carte/add-on items for their systems.
-This can be beneficial, but only if the individual devices are quality and secure.
+It’s easy to buy several cheap, smart devices to accomplish daily tasks more efficiently in order to make your life a little less hectic, but if each device only works individually and requires its own app, then their convenience decreases significantly.
+Security system and smart home providers will be looking for ways to expand integrations with popular devices so they work together more easily and effectively as part of a system.
+Another important part of these integrated systems is the ability for future upgrades and expansions.
+Security providers will likely be considering more a-la-carte/add-on items for their systems, which can be beneficial, but only if the individual devices are of high quality and truly secure.

-3. Secure Cloud Options- More and more people are living with their information in “the cloud.”
+Nowadays, more people are living with their information in “the cloud.”
 When it comes to security though, “the cloud” can be dangerous.
 When it comes to things like video security, the average consumer wants the ability to securely save a lot of video.
 Some cloud-based options may be more secure than others, and these concerns will continue to grow and be an important part of the home security and smart home landscape.
-Fear of hacking will only increase as more and more information is shared through the internet and cyber security will become a part of many industries in 2018, if it isn’t already.
+Fear of hacking will only increase as more information is shared through the internet, and cyber security will become a part of many industries in 2018, if it isn’t already.